Occupational Therapy FAQs

 Does an occupational therapist need a signed prescription from a physician authorizing OT services in the state of Florida?

-In many jurisdictions, the practice of occupational therapy is contingent upon the prescription or referral of a physician, however, the Florida Occupational Therapy Practice Laws and Rules are silent on this issue, not stating that a Doctor’s prescription is required to provide professional OT services.
-However, there are different Facility requirements, and/or billing requirements that may mandate a Doctor’s prescription, (such as the Agency for Health Care Administration’s Facility Regulations).
-As a Florida licensed OT professional one is allowed to provide occupational therapy services in the state.
+In many jurisdictions, the practice of occupational therapy is contingent upon a prescription or referral of a physician, however, the Florida Occupational Therapy Practice Laws and Rules are silent on this issue, and does not state a physician’s prescription is required to provide occupational therapy services.
+Professional occupational therapy Florida licensees are allowed to practice occupational therapy by providing occupational therapy services.

 Yes, please visit our website at: http://www.floridahealth.gov/licensing-and-regulation/latest-laws/index.html NOTE: The information on this page is about felony convictions that prohibit licensure, including controlled substances offenses, welfare, Medicare and Medicaid fraud, etc.